morse-simulator/morse/doc/morse/user/installation.rst

 -------------------

-By default, MORSE automatically installs support for every supported middlewares as well as the python bindings ``pymorse``.
+By default, MORSE automatically installs support for every supported middleware as well as the Python bindings ``pymorse``.

-To package MORSE, you may want however to split the support for the various middlewares from the core of the simulator.
-This can be easily achieved by passing options to `CMake` like ``-DBUILD_ROS_SUPPORT=OFF`` or ``PYMORSE_SUPPORT=OFF``.
+To package MORSE, you may want to separate the support for the various middlewares from the core of the simulator.
+This can easily be achieved by passing options to `CMake` like ``-DBUILD_ROS_SUPPORT=OFF`` or ``PYMORSE_SUPPORT=OFF``.